Here is a bit more help, some teaching videos and an update for 2021

-SOLUTION - as with many website logins, you can do this if you let your browser remember the password
+SOLUTION - as with other website logins, you can do this if you let your browser remember the password

 - PROBLEM - can I use Firefox or Safari or Chrome or Maxthon or an Apple Mac?

-SOLUTION - Yes, this version works on most systems but use the browser which works best.
-It must have Adobe Flash player.
-You no longer need Java as of 2015.
+SOLUTION - Yes, this version works on systems that use the ruffle extension but use the browser which works best.
+You no longer need Java or Adobe Flash.